Kevin Bönisch

 }

 Kevin Bönisch and Alexander Mehler.
 2024.
 Finding Needles in Emb(a)dding Haystacks: Legal Document Retrieval via Bagging and SVR Ensembles.
-Proceedings of the 2nd Legal Information Retrieval meets Artificial Intelligence Workshop LIRAI 2024. accepted.
+Proceedings of the 2nd Legal Information Retrieval meets Artificial Intelligence Workshop LIRAI 2024.

 BibTeX